rglor/genome-scripts/transcriptomes/README.md

 ```
 Step 4: Basic Transcriptome QC
 ======
-We will conduct several QC analyses with the Trinity assembly, most of which are directly recommended by the authors of Trinity (the commands below are mostly copied directly from the Trinity github).
-Our steps include: mapping reads to assembled transcriptome
+We will conduct several QC analyses with the Trinity assembly, most of which are directly recommended by the authors of Trinity.
+In this step, we will [first map our reads back to the assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki/RNA-Seq-Read-Representation-by-Trinity-Assembly) with the expectation that most (>70%) will be successfully mapped.
+We will then [calculate our transriptome N50](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Transcriptome%20Contig%20Nx%20and%20ExN50%20stats).

 Step 4a: Mapping Reads to Assembled Transcriptome
 ------